 Hey Siri, Can You Connect?

 In the battle of tech, however, Nissan has the advantage with an abundance of cool features like Apple CarPlay and Android smartphone integration.
-Conversely this is a black eye (and a shocking oversight!) for the Mazda CX-5, which is normally considered among the more tech-forward models.
+Conversely, this is a black eye (and a shocking oversight!) for the Mazda CX-5, which is normally considered among the more tech-forward models.
 The Nissan Rogue, thankfully and smartly, incorporates both into its base model.

 Curb Appeal & Size

 Functionally, other areas of comparison leave even smaller margins of difference.
 For example, both crossovers appear nearly identical to the untrained eye from the nosebleed section (thankfully, both are quite good-looking), and it feels nit-picky to draw other decisive lines in the sand.
-Between safety ratings, interior technology, performance, and comfort, both of these boxers (ahem, crossovers) pack nearly equal punch and deliver nearly similar experiences in all categories.
+Between safety ratings, interior technology, performance, and comfort, both of these boxers (ahem, crossovers) pack a nearly equal punch and deliver nearly similar experiences in all categories.
 Therefore we score this round a draw.